Girls Getaway to Healdsburg

 Other lodging suggestions within an easy drive include Healdsburg’s Madrona Manor, with its Michelin-starred restaurant.
 Go further afield and check out Geyserville Inn, in Geyserville, or Old Crocker Inn, in Cloverdale.
 The town of Windsor offers national-brand hotels: Holiday Inn Express, Holiday Inn Windsor Wine Country, or Hampton Inn & Suites, or why not rent a beautiful vacation home for the weekend in Healdsburg?

 The we head back downtown to Portalupi Wines for more tasting.
-It’s open daily until 7 p.m., perfect for a pre-dinner sampling, and the sleek, sophisticated lounge space specializes in Italian varietals like Vermentino and Barbera.
+It’s open until 6 p.m.
+Sunday-Thursday, and until 7 p.m.
+Friday and Saturday, perfect for a pre-dinner sampling, and the sleek, sophisticated lounge space specializes in Italian varietals like Vermentino and Barbera.

 For dinner, the Bardiva Gallery + Bar serves as an art gallery by day, but offers classic cocktails and drinks at night, with a farm-to-table bistro menu Wednesday to Sunday.
 Or, enjoy an elegant dinner in a beautiful 1881 Victorian mansion at the Michelin-starred Madrona Manor Wine Country Inn & Restaurant, with a seasonal menu of the freshest local ingredients, including those from the estate’s onsite organic garden.
 Or find the cuisine you crave in our listings of Healdsburg restaurants.